ThPch/NetworkConfigScript/README.md

 ### Description

-It's a little interface based on VBScript who allows user to configure their network.
+It's an interface based on VBScript who allows user to configure their network.
 Here a list of the param you can update or set :

 - IP